IsaacScript/isaacscript/docs/example-mod.md

 (Messages like `WARNING: could not return filename for entry 35a142c2bed2d0cf` are normal.)

-Doing this allows you to see all of the vanilla assets and how the directory structure is laid out.
+After running the unpacker, you can find all of the vanilla assets in the `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\resources\` directory and the `resources-dlc3\` directory.
+(The latter contains only Repentance files.)
+Study the layout of the files in these two directories so that you can get familiar with where particular files need to live.

 <br />